6 Training Splits to Help You Conquer Your Workout Plateau

 PUSH-PULL TRAINING SPLIT

-CONSIDER WHAT YOUR GOAL IS
+STEP #1: CONSIDER YOUR GOAL

 To maximize your training split, your goals must be clear.
 Focusing on isolation isn’t ideal for athletes; you need to move the body as an integrated unit.
 If you’re aiming to lose as much fat as possible, you don’t need to spend time working your biceps.
 Make your goal as specific as possible, and then tailor your training split to help you reach it.

-TAKE YOUR SCHEDULE INTO ACCOUNT
+STEP #2: TAKE YOUR SCHEDULE INTO ACCOUNT

-Regardless of how busy you are you still have 24 hours in a day like everyone else.
+Regardless of how busy you are, you still have 24 hours in a day like everyone else.
 The question isn’t whether you have the time, it’s whether you’ll make the time.
 If training two hours a day, five days a week isn’t ideal for you, pick a more efficient split.
 A workout is only as good as it’s execution.
 Determine what you’ll do, and then act on it.

-THINK ABOUT YOUR EXPERIENCE LEVEL
+STEP #3: THINK ABOUT YOUR FITNESS LEVEL

-FACTOR IN YOUR RECOVERY TIME
+STEP #4: FACTOR IN YOUR RECOVERY TIME

 The body is an integrated system.
-Rather than simply looking at recovery based on how your muscles feel, you must also take into account everyday stress, your nervous system, sleep quality and nutrition.
+Rather than simply looking at recovery based on how your muscles feel, take into account everyday stress, your nervous system, sleep quality and nutrition.
 The volume of your activity adds up by the end of the week.
 Sometimes circumstances and injuries make it so that you can’t train as hard or as heavy as you once could.
 Take into account all the little stressors for your training and adapt based on how your body feels.

 Top 10 Moves to Help You Recover From Your Workout